mauro3/CORDS/Workshop-Reproducible-Research/lectures/L05_dependencies.md

 A **virtual environment** is an isolated environment where you can install and manage dependencies separately from the system-wide installation.
 This isolation ensures that different projects can have different dependencies and versions of packages without causing conflicts.
 Why use a virtual environment?

-- For reproducibility:
+- For yourself, to best deal with multiple projects and to prevent your code from breaking down overtime.
-  - You need virtual environments for each independent projects!
-Without specifying a virtual environment, you install packages in your base environment, which is **BAD**!
-Imagine you are working with Project A and Project B, which both depend on Package1 (currently @v1.1).
-You leave Project A for a few months, and focus on Project B. A new feature in Package1 motivated you to upgrade to v1.2, which imposes a certain syntax for the relevant function.
-You then want to come back to Project A, but now everything is broken!
-Because your code has been formatted to work with Package1v1.1, You want to make sure to compartmentalize environments.
+    - Without specifying a virtual environment, you install packages in your base environment, which is shared across all your projects.
+    - Imagine you are working with Project A and Project B, which both depend on Package1 (currently @v1.1).
+    - You leave aside Project A for a few months, and focus on Project B.
+    - A new feature in Package1 motivate you to upgrade to v1.2, which modifies the API or the behavior of one function used in both projects.
+    - You then want to come back to Project A, but now everything is broken!
+Because your code has been formatted to work with Package1@v1.1.
+    - Hence, you want to make sure to compartmentalize environments.
 - To share your environment with others individuals and machines.
-  - A virtual environemt tracks the minimum dependencies, which can easily be shared and installed on other machines
+  - A virtual environement tracks the minimum dependencies, which can easily be shared and installed on other machines.

 ### Multilanguage overview